• Skip to primary navigation

 The Perfect 2 Week Laos Itinerary And Travel Guide

-If you have more time to spend in Laos, this post also provides information about two other recommended places to visit in Laos: the Gibbon Experience in Nam Kan National Park and Don Det (4000 Islands in the Mekong Delta).
+If you have more than two weeks in Laos, this post also includes some suggestions on other recommended places to visit in Laos (the Gibbon Experience in Nam Kan National Park and Don Det, also known as the 4000 Islands in the Mekong Delta).

 2 weeks in Laos itinerary